Gun laws in New Jersey: Magazine capacity

 In New Jersey, it is illegal to possess any magazine that is capable of accepting more than 10 rounds of ammunition for semi-automatic weapons.
 Sales to law enforcement agencies or to federally licensed firearm dealers are exempt.

 This definition shall not include a semi-automatic rifle which has an attached tubular device and which is capable of operating only with .22 caliber rimfire ammunition.

 Bump stock

 In his final day in office in January 2018, Governor of New Jersey Chris Christie signed legislation making the gun accessory known as a bump stock illegal.

 New Jersey Childproof Handgun Law

 The New Jersey Childproof Handgun Law is a 2002 state law that requires that all Dealers offer at least One smart gun for sale in their store.

 Red flag law

 Under New Jersey's red flag law, a judge may issue a gun violence restraining order authorizing the police to confiscate a person's firearms if the judge determines that the person poses a significant risk of personal injury to himself or others.
 A hearing must be held within ten days.
-At the hearing the person's firearms may be forcibly confiscated for a period of up to one year.
+At the hearing the person's firearms may be forcibly confiscated for an indefinite period of time.